 (14) Blavatnik School of Government.

 5. The head of each division shall be appointed by Council on the recommendation of a selection committee consisting of:

 (1) the Vice-Chancellor;

-save that Council may appoint an additional member of a selection committee if such an appointment seems to Council to be desirable.
+save that Council may appoint an additional individual as a member of a selection committee if such an appointment seems to Council to be desirable.